remoteintech/remote-jobs/company-profiles/novoda.md

 ## Company blurb

 Novoda is an independent, fast-paced, high-growth company.
 We’re a closely-knit family from diverse disciplines and believe software enables a human, interconnected future.
-Proudly, we provide great clients with amazing technology to better serve their customers.
+Proudly, we provide great clients with amazing technologies to better serve their customers.

 ## Company size